 - Use semantic and contextual keywords: Incorporate synonyms, related concepts, and examples.
 For instance, if writing about customer engagement, mention related ideas like retention, loyalty, lifetime value, etc. This semantic richness tells the AI that your content has a broad understanding of the topic, making it more reliable and relevant.
 Semantic diversity helps LLMs because they recognize different phrasings as connected ideas (e.g., “CRM for small teams” and “customer management for startups” are understood as related).

 - Include data, quotes, and references: Tangible facts and figures (with citations) embedded in your content both build human trust and serve as verifiable anchor points for AI.
-A 2024 study showed that pages including quotes, statistics, or cited research saw 30-40% higher visibility in AI-generated results compared to similar content without these elements.
+For example, the “GEO” (Generative Engine Optimization) research paper (Aggarwal et al., 2024) reported that adding quotations, statistics, and citations can materially improve visibility in generative AI results compared to similar content without these elements.
 In other words, factual precision and supporting evidence can set your content apart as an authoritative source that an LLM would prefer to cite.
 If you have original data or case studies, highlight them (and consider providing them in a structured format, like a CSV download or chart, which advanced models could parse).

 Modern LLMs use contextual understanding to judge relevance.
 Content that thoroughly answers a topic (covering subtopics and related terms) will align better with complex or specific queries, improving its chances of selection.
 Additionally, factual depth and semantic richness feed the model more signals of credibility.
 LLM-based systems can cross-check facts across sources; pages that provide concrete, cross-verifiable info (like statistics or expert quotes) are treated as more trustworthy.
 In sum, depth + breadth = authority in the eyes of an AI.
 An LLM is more likely to trust and use a page that reads like a definitive reference on the topic rather than a superficial overview.